OpenTreeOfLife/peyotl/README.md

 ### Logging configuration

-The behavior of the log is determined by environmental variables:
+The behavior of the log is NO LONGER determined by environmental variables:
    PEYOTL_LOG_FILE_PATH filepath of log file (StreamHandler if omitted) PEYOTL_LOGGING_LEVEL (NotSet, debug, info, warning, error, or critical) PEYOTL_LOGGING_FORMAT  "rich", "simple" or "None" (None is default)

+These settings are now controlled by a the ~/.peyotl/config file:

+[logging]
+level = debug
+filepath = /absolute/path/to/log/file/here
+formatter = rich

 # Testing